 After a month, when Girls Aloud were finally deposed from Number 1, One True Voice had fallen all the way to Number 17. :(

-One True Voice scored a total of 2 Top 10s before disbanding.
-Second single Shakespeare's (Way With) Words peaked at Number 10.
+One True Voice scored a total of two Top 10s before disbanding.
+Second single Shakespeare's (Way With) Words peaked at a not-too-shabby-but-clearly-not-good enough Number 10.

 Article image: Rex